joshhornby/joshhornby.github.io/_posts/2017-07-03-elm-form-validate.md

 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2017-07-05T19:00:00+01:00"
+    lastmod: "2026-08-02T08:00:00+00:00"
 ---

-The real pain in frontend engineering isn't writing another form.
-It's dealing with validation, user feedback, and keeping your codebase from turning into a spaghetti mess of conditionals.
+Writing another form is easy.
+The work is in the validation, the user feedback, and stopping the whole thing turning into a pile of nested conditionals.

-Elm, with its focus on making impossible states impossible, is a breath of fresh air.
-But vanilla form validation can get verbose, fast.
-That's where [`elm-form-validate`](https://package.elm-lang.org/packages/joshhornby/elm-form-validate/latest/) slots in: composable validation that lets you write forms the Elm way.

-Here's how I approach it.
+Elm helps, because it pushes you to make impossible states impossible.
+But plain Elm form validation gets verbose fast.
+I wrote [`elm-form-validate`](https://package.elm-lang.org/packages/joshhornby/elm-form-validate/latest/) to keep the validation composable.

 ## Why elm-form-validate?

 A lot of Elm form tutorials stop at "here's a simple input with `Maybe String` for an error".
 That doesn't scale.
-What happens when you want reusable rules, custom error messages, or need to add cross-field validation later? `elm-form-validate` leans into composability and lets you build up complex forms from simple, predictable pieces.
+What happens when you want reusable rules, custom error messages, or need to add cross-field validation later? `elm-form-validate` lets you build complex forms out of small, predictable pieces.

-The core philosophy: **compose small validators, push errors up the type system, and never repeat yourself**.
+The idea is to compose small validators and push the errors up into the type system.

-## Getting Started
+## Getting started

-Let's build a classic login form, email and password, both required, password needs to be at least 8 chars.
+Here's a login form with email and password.
+Both are required, and the password needs at least 8 characters.

-### The Model
+### The model

 You want your model to capture both the raw values and the validated form state: